soapbox-pub/rebased/docs/configuration/cheatsheet.md

       * `:messages_read`
         * Allows admins to read messages through the admin API, including non-public posts and chats.
       * `:messages_delete`
-        * Allows you to delete messages from otehr people
+        * Allows admins to delete messages from other users.
       * `:instances_delete,`
         * Allows admins to remove a whole remote instance from your instance.
 This will delete all users and messages from that remote instance.
       * `:reports_manage_reports`